-Discussion: When a device is within the MDI mode or the MDI-X mode states, it should stay within that state for no longer than 704 ms. A device is required to remain on one channel for a minimum of 62 ± 2 ms., thus the maximum of sample_timer is 64 ms. Since there are 11 possibilities in the Linear Feedback Shift Register (LFSR), that yields a maximum of (64 ms X 11 possibilities), which yields a value of 704 ms for the maximum amount of time a device can transmit on one channel.
+Discussion: When a device is within the MDI mode or the MDI-X mode states, it should stay within that state for no longer than 704 ms. A device is required to remain on one channel for a minimum of 62 ± 2 ms., thus the maximum of sample_timer is 64 ms. Since there are 11 bits within the Linear Feedback Shift Register (LFSR), the DUT could possibly transmit on one channel for up to 11 sample_timers, which yields a maximum of (64 ms X 11 bits), which yields a value of 704 ms for the maximum amount of time a device can transmit on one channel.